semantic-flow/sflo-dendron-notes/sflo.tech-stack.md

 ## HTMX

-- can be useful for dynamic sites with static backends, see [[service.design.htmx]]
+- can be useful for dynamic sites with static backends, see [[sflo.product.service.design.htmx]]